pulzze/autoflow-documentation/docs/ids/action-array-de-duplicate/tooltip.md

-This Action returns Array where all consecutive duplicated elements are collapsed to a single element.
+Removes consecutive duplicated elements from an array